opendilab/DI-orchestrator/docs/architecture.md

 	// JobRestarting means the job has been rescheduled and waits for restarting.
 	JobRestarting Phase = "Restarting"

+	// JobRescheduling means the job has been rescheduled and waits for restarting.
+	JobRescheduling Phase = "Rescheduling"

 	// JobRunning means all the pods are in running state JobRunning Phase = "Running"